soroush/graphicsmagick/www/security.rst

 Reporting an issue will allow us to fix it so that future releases of the software won't suffer from the problem.

+The current state of free software is that security-sensitive free software projects have been undergoing automated testing by machines (and sometimes what might be hundreds of machines).
+Machines do not need to work at a day job, take care of families, rest, or eat, but we do.
+Any bug report which comes with a patch or changeset to fix the problem is greatly appreciated and helps to move the project forward.

 The remedy available to us is to submit a changeset to the GraphicsMagick Mercurial repository, and include the changes in the next release.
 Regardless of how an issue becomes known to us, the